SimCC: a Simple Coordinate Classification Perspective for Human Pose Estimation: Conclusion

 \section{Conclusion}

-In this paper, we explore a simple yet promising coordinate representation (namely SimDR).
-It disentangles the $x$- and $y$- coordinate of joint location into two independent 1D vectors, regarding the keypoint localization task as two sub-tasks of classification at horizontal and vertical directions.
+In this paper, we explore a simple yet promising coordinate representation (namely SimCC).
+It regards the keypoint localization task as two sub-tasks of classification for horizontal and vertical axes, representing the $x$- and $y$- coordinate of joint location into two independent 1D vectors.
 The experimental results empirically show that the 2D structure might not be a key ingredient for coordinate representation to sustain superior performance.
-The proposed SimDR shows advantages over heatmap-based representation at model performances and the simplicity of post-processing steps.
+The proposed SimCC shows advantages over heatmap-based representation at model performances.
 Moreover, it may also inspire new works on lightweight model design for HPE.
-We demonstrate that SimDR can be easily integrated with any common CNN-based or Transformer-based neural networks.
-Comprehensive experiments illustrate that the proposed SimDR is generic and consistently outperforms the heatmap-based counterparts in all cases, especially in low input resolutions. { }